jorsanpe/cpmbits/docs/documentation/project-descriptor.md

 #### ldflags

-The `ldflags` element is used to define the link options used for a particular compilation plan.
+The `ldflags` element is used to define the options passed to the linker for a particular compilation plan.

 #### libraries